 Subsequently, the judges retire (i.e. leave the courtroom) to consider their verdict.
 During their deliberations, the judges consider whether the defendant is guilty or not and the punishment to impose if so.

 When the judges have finished their deliberations, they return to the courtroom to deliver their verdict.
 A judgment that cannot be delivered immediately will be reserved, that is, delivered at a later date.
 The judge will announce the time and date of its delivery.

 In the high court

 In the high court, the hearing begins with a reading of the district court’s judgment, after which the defendant is examined.
-The testimony normally begins with a reading of the defendant’s testimony from the district court, after which the prosecution and defence have the opportunity to ask supplementary questions.
+The testimony normally begins with a reading of the defendant’s testimony from the district court, after which the prosecutor and defence have the opportunity to ask supplementary questions.

 When the defendant has finished testifying, the witnesses are examined.
-The testimony normally begins with a reading of the witness's testimony from the district court, after which the prosecution and defence may ask supplementary questions.
-Witnesses summoned by the prosecution are first examined by the prosecutor and then cross-examined by the defence.
+The testimony normally begins with a reading of the witness's testimony from the district court, after which the prosecutor and defence may ask supplementary questions.
+Witnesses summoned by the prosecutor are first examined by the prosecutor and then cross-examined by the defence.
 Witnesses summoned by the defence are first examined by the defence counsel and then by the prosecutor.

 When the defendant and all witnesses in the case have testified, and the prosecutor has presented all the case documents, the prosecutor and the defence counsel make their closing arguments.
 The defendant is also given the opportunity to speak.

 The judges then retire to consider their verdict.
 The judgment is normally delivered during the same hearing.
 If an immediate judgment cannot be delivered, the judge will announce the time and date of its delivery.